 Eric holds an MBA from Baylor University and MS in Finance from Madison University.
 He also holds certifications from Villanova University as a Certified Six Sigma Black Belt (CSSBB) and Certified Lean Six Sigma Sensei (CLSSS).

-Dr. Stavros joined the company as Medical Director in mid-2012.
+Dr. Stavros joined the company as Chief Medical Officer in mid-2012.
 Dr. Stavros is a women‘s imaging radiologist with more than 30 years of breast imaging experience.
 Dr. Stavros has been involved in mammography since 1976 and has been actively involved in the development of high-frequency hand-held breast ultrasound since 1981.
 Dr. Stavros’s main interests are general ultrasound, breast imaging and intervention, and ultrasound guided FNA and/or core biopsy in the thyroid and head and neck.

 Dr. Stavros is a reviewer for several medical journals.
 He has written or co-authored numerous articles including the definitive textbook for reference and learning in the specialty, Breast Ultrasound.
 Dr. Stavros is recognized as a leader in the field of breast ultrasound and speaks globally on this topic having presented more than 2,000 invited lectures and abstracts.